-Today, Delie is based in Vienna and Bangkok, working side-by-side with her father, to carefully produce and bring their slow fashion project to life.
+Today, Delie is based between Vienna and Bangkok, working side-by-side with her father, to carefully produce and bring their slow fashion project to life.

 Handmade with love in Thailand.
 Crafting garments with the highest attention to detail and care.
 We have an amazingly tight knit team of 6 seamstresses and tailors who are passionate about garments.
-The average age ranges between 35-40 years old and most of them have been dedicated to the factory for over a decade.
-There is a balanced mixture of men and women, our cutting team are mostly made up of men (our tetris masters!
+The average age ranges between 35-40 years old and most of them have been working with Felix for over a decade.
+There is a balanced mixture of men and women, our cutting team are mostly made up of men (our Tetris masters!
 More on that later).

-The garment industry can be a real dirty industry.
-Low pay, dangerous working conditions and pressure to produce in mass quantities*.
-We recognise the importance of keeping a close eye on the integrity of the supply chain - that's why we proudly make our garments ourselves in our own family-factory and in accordance to internationally recognised standards of International Labour Organisation (ILO) through the UN.
+The garment industry can be real dirty.
+Low pay, dangerous working conditions and pressure to produce in mass quantities.
+We recognise the importance of keeping a close eye on the integrity of our supply chain - that's why we proudly make our garments ourselves in our own family-factory and in accordance to internationally recognised standards of International Labour Organisation (ILO) through the UN.
 Allowing us to be 100% honest to you and take 100% responsible for the welfare of our seamstresses.

-Our fabrics are locally sourced, woven and dyed in Thailand.
+Our fabrics are locally sourced, woven, and dyed in Thailand.
 We are very selective with the fabrics we work with, consciously choosing sustainable alternatives that are uncompromising of quality at the same time.
 Our cotton is certified with the Global Organic Textile Standard (GOTS).
-It sets the highest ecological, sustainable and social requirements for pesticide and insecticide free natural fibres.
-Our modal and rayon is made out of a environmentally friendly natural wood pulp, which also has great benefits such as fit, feel, breathability and longevity.
-But what we're excited about most, our garments are dyed using 100% AZO free dyes - certain specified chemicals that could be harmful to the environment and your skin are eliminated from the paint pot, giving our garments that extra stamp of excellence.
+It sets the highest ecological, sustainable, and social requirements for pesticide and insecticide free natural fibres.
+Our modal is made out of renewable raw material wood.
+The wood pulp comes from sustainably certified forests.
+In addition, our garments are dyed using 100% AZO free dyes - certain specified chemicals that could be harmful to the environment and your skin are eliminated from the paint pot, giving our garments that extra stamp of excellence.
 But, we know that transparency is key and we are not perfect.
-As a project, we're always experimenting and looking for ways to improve... so if you know of anything better, drop us a line.
+As a project, we're always reflecting and looking for ways to improve... if you know of any alternatives and suggestions drop us a line.

 We're so happy that you're here.
 We look forward to sending out your lovingly handmade garments.